SemanticMediaWiki/SemanticMediaWiki/tests/README.md

 Each `TestCaseRunner` contains a different interpretation of the `json` script to keep the format straightforward but still allows for individual test assertions.
 Currently the following `TestCaseRunner` are provided:

-- `ByJsonRdfTestCaseRunnerTest` for rdf output assertion
+- `RdfTestCaseProcessor` for rdf output assertion
-- `ByJsonQueryTestCaseRunnerTest` to verify formats, queries, and concepts
+- `QueryTestCaseProcessor` to verify formats, queries, and concepts
-- `ByJsonParserTestCaseRunnerTest` to check for  parser and store specific data
+- `ParserTestCaseProcessor` to check for parser and store specific data

 The section `properties` and `subjects` contain object entities that are planned to be used during the test which are specified by a name and a content (generally the page content in wikitext).